hannahdesmond/mastery-curriculum/chapter3/README.md

 > We'll be using dot syntax with parentheses for now, so we can get used to writing formally-correct code.

+## What happens when we send an object a message?

+For every message that can be received by an object, that object has some sort of **procedure** defined on it.
+A procedure is a _set of instructions that is executed by the object, one after the other_.
+We'll go into much more detail about how to write these procedures later.

+Like many program objects, these procedures usually have names.
+A named procedure is called a **method**.
+Sending an object a message to execute a procedure is referred to as _calling a method_.

+> An interface is a list of all the things an object can do: all the object's procedures.
+In other words, an interface is a list of object methods.

 ## Making random numbers

-If we don't specify an object to send a message, by default it'll be sent to `main`, the main program object:
+If we don't specify an object to send a message to, by default it'll be sent to `main`, the main program object:

 ```eval-ruby
 +(3)
 ```

-The main program object has a few useful methods.
+The main program object can respond to a few messages by executing some useful procedures.
+In other words, the main object has some useful methods.
 You've already met one: `puts`.
 Another useful one is `rand`:

 ```eval-ruby
 rand